 Are Skilled Nursing Facilities covered?

-SNF stays have always been part of Medicare.
-Note that Medicare does NOT cover long-term services like extended stays in a nursing home.
+SNF stays have always been part of Medicare, provided pre-requisites like a three-day hospital stay were met, though the hospitalization requirement may have been temporarily lifted.
+Also note that Medicare does NOT cover long-term services like extended stays in a nursing home.

 Coverage of recuperation in a SNF usually needs a prior, associated hospital stay under Medicare.
-This requirement is being waived for those patients who are impacted by the COVID-19 public health emergency.
+This requirement has been waived temporarily for those patients who are impacted by the COVID-19 public health emergency.
 It also allows SNFs to restrict visitation rights and implement social distancing guidelines within the confines of the SNF.

 _____________________________________________________________